AntoineROYERB/DevOps/TP2/README.md

 # Answers to questions

-2-1 What are testcontainers?
+### 2-1 What are testcontainers?

 They simply are java libraries that allow you to run a bunch of docker containers while testing.
 Here we use the postgresql container to attach to our application while testing.

-2-2 Document your Github Actions configurations.
+### 2-2 Document your Github Actions configurations.

 See .github/workflows/main.yml comments

+### 2-3 Document your quality gate configuration.

+See .github/workflows/main.yml comments

+# Miscellaneous Information

-2-3 Why did we put needs: build-and-test-backend on this job?
+### Why did we put needs: build-and-test-backend on this job?

 The provided GitHub Actions workflow defines a job named "build-and-push-docker-image" that is responsible for building and pushing Docker images for a backend application, a database, and an HTTP server.

-2-4 For what purpose do we need to push docker images?
+### For what purpose do we need to push docker images?

 Publishing Docker images is essential because it allows for: